munificent/game-programming-patterns/book/double-buffer.markdown

     Stage update ends

 So, in a single frame, our initial slap on Harry has propagated through all of the comedians.
-Now let's mix things up a bit.
-Lets say we reorder the comedians within the stages array, but leaving them still facing each other the same way.
+Now, to mix things up a bit, let's say we reorder the comedians within the stages array, but leave them still facing each other the same way.

 <img src="images/double-buffer-slaps-2.png" />